Utility & Communication Structures Council

 Education: Develop educational session on composites at various utility industry conferences to educate civil/structural utility engineers on the benefits of using composites.
 Compile industry materials and product tests to answer critical needs of utilities regarding the performance of composites in electrical utility applications.

-Standards: Draft specification standards that cover distribution poles, transmission poles and crossarms, with the ultimate goal of creating consensus ANSI/ACMA standards and ASTM test methods.
+Standards: Preparing specification standards that cover distribution poles, transmission poles and crossarms, with the ultimate goal of creating consensus ANSI/ACMA standards and ASTM test methods.
+These standards are now under review with expected approval in 2016.

 Outreach: Interface regularly with EPA Office of Pesticides, U.S. Trade Representative and support the new Congressional Grid Innovation Caucus.
 Currently working with the Department of Energy to produce white paper for a multi-material study with a National Laboratory comparing composite utility poles to other materials.